Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 ZeroCurs= (value ignored) sets Screen Zero to the true value of the waveform under the solid trace cursor.

 Note that attempts to use either command when disabled in Spectrum, Spectrogram, or Pitch Track modes will result in "Control disabled.
 Aborting macro."
+You can check if this control is enabled via an E.IF.ZeroScrn= control enable IF test.

 Alternatively, you can read the current value in percent via ZeroScrn?%, regardless of the units mode.
 This is particularly useful for macros using Buf0-Buf7 arrays to display computed waveforms, where you want the screen position to respond to Screen Zero the same way in all modes.